Chris Alexander (politician): Post-political career

 Since the 2017 Conservative Party leadership election, Alexander has maintained a relatively low public profile.
 He remains an occasional commentator in Canadian media, offering views that are sometimes at odds with those of the Conservative Party; for example, Alexander defended the UN Migration Pact which was criticized by Conservatives.

 During the 2021 fall of Kabul, Alexander commented in a Globe and Mail op-ed entitled "The strategy for Afghanistan went off course long before the U.S. exit" that beginning with the 2010 International Conference on Afghanistan, UN and Western officials "ignored Pakistani goals hiding in plain sight", and quoted "former army chief and ideological godfather of Pakistan's proxy war in Afghanistan" Mirza Aslam Beg's partisanship as far back as August 2011 and as recently as March 2021.
 He observed that two of Beg's "successors as Pakistan's top general" commanded Pakistani forces "in Abbottabad when Osama bin Laden was living there" prior to his death in May 2011, while he called for sanctions against Pakistan.

 Accusations of Russian spies in the media

 On October 24, 2024, Alexander testified before Canada's national security committee that a Canadian journalist, David Pugliese, had operated as a spy for the KGB and alleged he was still spying for the Kremlin.
 Alexander referenced photocopies of what he purported to be 40-year-old KGB documents found in an archive somewhere in Ukraine that he obtained through unclear means.
 In a public statement, Postmedia, the parent company of the Ottawa Citizen, called Alexander’s allegations “ridiculous and baseless,” emphasizing that the journalist is a “valued, trusted and esteemed member of the Ottawa Citizen.”
 The details of the purported Russian documents contained errors of fact about where Pugliese lived.
-A July report that solicited input from leading experts in typography and graphology determined that the documents Chris Alexander submitted to a parliamentary committee are forgeries.
+A July report that solicited input from leading experts in typography and graphology determined that the documents Chris Alexander submitted to a parliamentary committee were forgeries, based on repeated dust speck patterns, identical handwriting attributed to different individuals, and the usage of a post-Soviet era font.
+Global News and historian Per Rudling from Sweden's Lund University independently confirmed that archives in Kyiv did not have originals of the documents, which were conspicuously missing catalogue numbers.
+Alexander has consistently refused to repeat his claims when not protected from defamation by parliamentary privilege, citing national security grounds.